minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 training and that I still had endurance stamina to build after taking several months off earlier in the year.

+I ran the Boulderthon Half Marathon at the end of September as my tune-up race and as only my second race of the year.

+{{< img flatirons.jpg "A common view at the start of runs during this build.
+This will never get old." >}}

 With a month to go before the race, I felt great and I was routinely running at the front of the pack of my club’s weekly long run, which consists of many very fast marathoners.
 I decided to postpone the first taper week that Pfitz has in